Diffusion and superdiffusion from hydrodynamic projections: Hydrodynamic spaces

 \section{Hydrodynamic spaces}

 In this section I describe an abstract and general construction which organises observables of many-body systems into equivalence classes representing their contributions at various scales of hydrodynamics.
 One-dimensional systems are the focus, although the extension to higher dimensions is natural.
-The construction does not require any specific underlying many-body system.
-The basic object is a set of ``local observables", that is a linear space (assumed countable-dimensional for simplicity) $\hi V$ over $\C$.
-The main structure on $\hi V$ is a positive-semidefinite sesquilinear form $\bra \cdot,\cdot\ket_{\hi H}$ on $\hi V\otimes_\C \hi V$.
-In order to obtain the Hilbert space $\hi H$ from $\hi B$, elements in $\hi V$ that have zero norm in the inner product (hence zero inner product with everything else) are moded-out, and the resulting equivalence classes are completed by Cauchy sequences.
-Thus we have: \beq \hi V\subset \hi H\quad \mbox{a Hilbert space},\quad \bra\cdot,\cdot\ket_{\hi H}\quad \mbox{an inner product}. \eeq

-A useful example, where strong mathematical results exist and many of the requirements below can be shown rigorously, is that of quantum and classical spin chains in the thermodynamic limit (on infinite length).
-A framework for these models is that of uniformly hyperfinite $C^*$ algebras \cite{BratelliRobinson12}, but I will not explicitly use any detail of this description.
-In this framework, the local observables in $\hi V$ can be chosen to be the observables of the chain supported on a finite number of sites, or the quasi-local observables \cite{IlievskietalQuasilocal}.
-We have an anti-linear involution $\la a \mapsto \la a^\dag$, and on $\hi V$, a state $\bra\cdots\ket$ acts as a positive linear functional, giving the averages or expectations of local observables.

-When a state is given, a natural sesquilinear form is simply the expectation of the products \beq \bra\la a,\la b\ket_{\hi H} = \bra \la a^\dag \la b\ket. \eeq In the context of $C^*$ algebras, this is the basis of the Gelfand-Naimark-Segal (GNS) construction, where zero-norm elements are moded-out and the result is Cauchy completed, as described above.
-For convenience, below I assume that a state is given on $\hi V$, and that the inner product is \eqref{ipa}.
-It should be clear that many aspects of the general constructions do not actually require a state, only a formal inner product.